AI Search Is Sending Patients to Private Healthcare Price Pages

 - Whether the page has been updated recently and explains its sources.

 For medical decisions, patients should use a qualified clinician.
-For cost decisions, they should compare the full pathway, not just the cheapest headline number.
+For cost decisions, they should compare the full pathway, not just the lower-cost headline number.

 Why this matters